-How to be a Master at Technical Analysis – Introduction
+Tips to become a Master at Technical Analysis

 Technical analysis is the process of applying complex mathematical models to predict the short and long term movements of asset prices.
 There are thousands of technical indicators in use today.

 Fortunately, to apply the technical indicators, you don’t need to spend time learning about their underlying mathematical models.
 Instead, you only need to know how to apply and interpret them.

 To become a successful technical analyst, you first need to know how to apply trending analysis indicators.
 This will help you know whether the asset is starting a trend.
 There are many trend analysis indicators you can use including:

 These indicators help you to know when a trend is starting.
 By knowing this, you can easily enter a trade and make money as the trend continues.

 After identifying a trend, you should not enter before you do another type of analysis!
 This analysis is important because it helps you identify the key areas of the trend.
 These indicators are known as oscillators and they help traders confirm the trends.